salkin-mada/Convenience/README.md

 Convenience has a crawler method that can recursively go through a directory tree.
 And load buffers catalogued together in keys related to their placement in the tree.

 It can sequence between folders and files, while controlling playback position, pitch/rate, amplitude and pitch envelopes, fft-filtering and more.
-Several Convenience sequencer/pattern instances can run side by side.
+Several Convenience sequencer/pattern instances can run side by side, as independent tracks.
 It is Pattern Class based so you can do your usual pattern grub but with obvious limitations in regard to the more demanding Pattern Class usages.

 It can load and remove buffer groups (folders of audio files) while playing.